ZachMK25/linked-blog-starter-md/FL25 SJSU/255 - Data Mining/Syllabus.md

 	- summarize in own words
 	- what do YOU think the key ideas are, what is the main contribution, what are the limitations
 - groups by WEEK OF 9/7!
-	- keep groups for final proj
+	- keep groups for final project
 - OVERLEAF OR LATEX

-Final Proj
+Final Project
 - OPEN SOURCE DATASETS for project
 - ex: can be simple data science project analyzing healthcare data, etc.
 	- can also do NLP or other more complex topics